Berlin Conference: Background

-Prior to the conference, European diplomats approached governments in Africa in the same manner as they did in the Western Hemisphere by establishing a connection to local trade networks.
-In the early 1800s, the European demand for ivory, which was then often used in the production of luxury goods, led many European merchants into the interior markets of Africa.
-European spheres of power and influence were limited to coastal Africa at this time as Europeans had only established trading posts (protected by gunboats) up to this point.
+Prior to the conference, European diplomats approached African rulers and the French leaders had already invaded some parts of Lagos in the same manner as they had in the Western Hemisphere, by establishing a connection to local trade networks.
+In the early 19th century, the European demand for ivory, which was then often used in the production of luxury goods, led many European merchants into the interior markets of Africa.
+European spheres of power and influence were limited to coastal Africa at this time as Europeans had only established trading posts (protected by gunboats).

-In 1876, King Leopold II of Belgium, who had founded and controlled the International African Association the same year, invited Henry Morton Stanley to join him in researching and "civilizing" the continent.
+In 1876, King Leopold II of Belgium, who had founded and controlled the International African Association the same year, invited Henry Morton Stanley to join him in researching and "civilising" the continent.
 In 1878, the International Congo Society was also formed, with more economic goals but still closely related to the former society.
 Leopold secretly bought off the foreign investors in the Congo Society, which was turned to imperialistic goals, with the "African Society" serving primarily as a philanthropic front.

+Explorers and missionaries played a significant role in laying the groundwork for the Berlin Conference (1884–1885).
+They mapped large parts of the continent, negotiated treaties with local leaders, and promoted narratives that justified European expansion.
+Notably, Henry Morton Stanley conducted expeditions into the Congo Basin on behalf of King Leopold II, securing treaties that later enabled Belgium to claim sovereignty over the region.
+Missionaries similarly advanced European influence by seeking to spread Christianity and Western cultural values, often aligning their religious activities with the objectives of colonial expansion.
+Mission stations frequently served as early outposts of European presence, combining religious instruction with political functions.
+Reports from both explorers and missionaries depicted Africa as a land of economic potential and as a target for what was termed the “civilizing mission.”